 CYP Professionals rely on you to pick up your child on time.
 Please, no late pickups.
 If a late pickup is unavoidable, you must call and inform the program.
-Thank you in advance for your help!
-Professionals will try to reach you and then your spouse, if applicable.
+Thank you in advance for your help! and then your spouse, if applicable.
 The program will then reach out to the emergency contacts on your child's registration form.
 If CYP Professionals have not yet reached anyone within 30 minutes past closing, they must call installation security, the Family Advocacy Program, and Child Protective Services (on installations in the United States).
 If you are habitually late, your child may be subject to disenrollment.